Food… Can it be more than nourishment?

-So I was recently blessed with my second daughter, born January 24th and the time from then until now has been a blur.
+So when I was recently blessed with my second daughter, born January 24th 2014, and the time for the next few months has been a blur.
 A beautiful messy wonderful blur of ups and downs.
 I keep telling myself that without those dark moments juxtaposed how would I enjoy the wonderful moments?
 And my heart feels the infinite perfection of all the wonderful moments and the humanness of all the dark ones.
 And for that I am so grateful.
 So grateful for the connection that feeling these opposing feelings provides to all other people.
 The situations may be different but everyone has these feelings, and it is a gift when you can connect over this shared experience.

 As a new mom of two (which- holy heck- is much harder than one), the biggest lesson I’ve been hit with is to reach out and ask for help.
 Take help whenever it is offered.
 Don’t feel bad about asking or taking the help- just do it.
 My husband is so helpful when he is home but he constantly travels for work so I am now outnumbered by children most days and nights.
 One of the hardest times of the day is dinner-bath-bedtime- yes, these two hours between 6pm and 8pm are usually a train wreck.
 My daughter AM has her specific menu requests and Baby T is still constantly feeding which leaves hardly any time to feed myself.
 So by the end of the the day I am tired and ‘hangry’ (hungry/angry: when you are so hungry that it actually makes you angry and then you are not sure if you are more hungry or angry), and I must summon all patience to get kids fed, bathed and to sleep.
 This process did not bring out the best in me to say the least.